 So, yes.
 I love the story I’m slowly but surely piecing together.
 I’ve gotten further than I have before.
 132pgs.
 That’s incredible and I should be proud, I should feel amazing about it and I was.
 When I got that tunnel vision to write when I focused on nothing but my story day in and day out.
 I was moving at the speed of light, I was problem-solving left and right, I was working out plotholes.
 Making the story character-driven.
 It would be about redemption!
 And found families!
 Two lost souls that inspired each other to do better!
 There’d be magic and fighting!
 There’d be love!
 Tears!
 Hugs!
 Punches to the face, repeatedly!
 There’d be emotions!
 All the emotions!!

 Just nothing but a blinking line filling me with embarrassment at my failure to get any words out.
 The embarrassment turned to shame as my personal deadline of August to finish my first draft came and went.
 My birthday specifically.

 My little congratulated note filled my screen as I blinked at the harsh light.

 Well Done!
 It read, I’m so proud of you!
 You deserve this.

 But I didn’t work hard or deserve it.
 I made excuses.
 Ones that seemed valid at the time but now seem woefully inadequate.
 I just didn’t have inspiration, I was exhausted, which may have been true at first, but then, while I wouldn’t call it depression, I fell into something.
 A wave of insecurity. maybe.
-My stories been done before, what if I write something that hurts someone without me knowing it?
-Maybe my characters are two dimensional.
+My stories have been done before, what if I write something that hurts someone without me knowing it?
+Maybe my characters are two-dimensional.
 Have I said this before?
 I think there’s a lot of repetition.
-The last chapter I wrote confounded me, I just couldn’t move past it and all my ideas and inspiration fell threw my hands like mist.
+The last chapter I wrote confounded me, I just couldn’t move past it and all my ideas and inspiration fell through my hands like mist.

 You’re lazy, it whispered.